Director: Kanta Vekaria

 Tech Lead: Renato Golin

-We are currently working to leverage Arm hardware around server class infrastructure, multi-gigabit interconnect support, scalable vector extensions and software ecosystem support, to build exascale HPC deployments.
-Our focus is on three segments: hardware deployment, software ecosystem and optimised libraries.
+The HPC SIG is currently working to leverage Arm hardware around server class infrastructure, multi-gigabit interconnect support, scalable vector extensions and software ecosystem support to build exascale HPC deployments.
+The focus is on three segments: hardware deployment, software ecosystem and optimised libraries.

-Linaro works with hardware vendors to deploy Arm (AArch64) systems in HPC configuration.
-This is done by following industry standards on bootstrap process (UEFI), network technology (10GB/InfiniBand) and rack mounted systems.
+Hardware Deployment: Linaro works with hardware vendors to deploy Arm (AArch64) systems in an HPC configuration.
+This is done by following industry standards on boot architecture (UEFI), network technology (10GB/InfiniBand) and rack mounted systems.

-In order to achieve optimal performance on Arm hardware, we also need to optimise libraries and HPC workloads.
+Optimised Libraries: In order to achieve optimal performance on Arm hardware, libraries and HPC workloads also need to be optimised.
 Part of this effort is in the software ecosystem (as described above) but part of it is in making sure the existing libraries can use Arm’s SIMD as well as the new scalable vector extension.